Aureatus/readvocab/README.md

 ## Known Issues

-- Hacky XMLHttpRequest implementation to deal with server sent events results in having to add extra time to any event if it has been less than 150ms since the last event.
+- Hacky XMLHttpRequest implementation to deal with server sent events results in having to skip the sending of events if it hasn't yet been 150ms since the last one.

   - Reason for this is that for some reason that I haven't yet been able to ascertain, events aren't caught by XMlHttpRequest if it's been less than 140-150ms since the last one.
   - Definitely an issue I want to resolve, but not that pressing, since the user experience with this implementation is still **far** better than just doing a single request for the response and having no loading data.

 - Word rarity isn't up to scratch, but this is down to the word data used and the package I'm using to get definitions for words.
-  - Particular offenders currently are `large`, `crisp` and `getting`.
-All of which are rare words according to the data, but with grammatical classes that aren't classified, so finding a definition for them is tricky.
+  - Particular offenders currently are `large` and `getting`.
+All of which are rare words according to the data, but with grammatical classes that aren't classified, so finding a definition for them would be extremely tricky.
 At present, I have the definition getting for words who's grammatical class is NoC( Not otherwise Classified),which the aforementioned terms are, set to nouns.
 This was the result of a misunderstanding of the grammatical class abbreviations early on.
   - ~~Should be fairly easy to resolve, but to resolve it _well_ will be more difficult.
 I will first fix it in a way which is quick and efficient, then look onto more robust solution later down the line~~ Quick fix is now up, will create a better solution down the line.
 - Returned words are often not unique to books, due to the abundance of words in the corpus data that have a frequency of 0 per million words.
 This is an issue that can be resolved in a number of ways, some better for the user, but worse for the predictability of the apps function, and for the devs working on it, others inversely so.